-The Company applies the consolidation method in stages, consequently, the Financial Statements of businesses abroad or in a currency other than the Company's functional currency are translated firstly into the Company's functional currency and afterwards into the presentation currency.
+The Group applies the consolidation method in stages, consequently, the Financial Statements of businesses abroad or in a currency other than the Group's functional currency are translated firstly into the Group's functional currency and afterwards into the presentation currency.

-The results and financial position of the Company, its subsidiaries and associates with the US dollar as functional currency are translated to presentation currency at the end of each period, as follows:
+The results and financial position of the Group, its subsidiaries and associates with the US dollar as functional currency are translated to presentation currency at the end of each period, as follows:

-- assets and liabilities are translated at the closing exchange rates; - results are translated at the exchange rates of the transactions; - translation gain/(loss) from functional currency to presentation currency are recorded under Other comprehensive income/loss.
+- assets and liabilities are translated at the closing exchange rates;

+- results are translated at the exchange rates of the transactions;

+- translation gain/(loss) from functional currency to presentation currency are recorded under Other comprehensive income/loss.

 The results and financial position of subsidiaries and associates with the peso as functional currency, in a hyperinflationary economy, are translated to presentation currency using the exchange rate prevailing at closing.
-The results from applying the IAS 29 adjustment mechanism, in hyperinflationary economies, to the initial equity measured at functional currency are recorded under Other comprehensive income/(loss).
+The results from applying the IAS 29 adjustment mechanism in hyperinflationary economies, to the initial equity measured at functional currency are recorded under Other comprehensive income/(loss).

-d) Classification of Other comprehensive income within the Company's equity
+d) Classification of Other comprehensive income/(loss) within the Group's equity

-The Company classifies and directly accumulates the translation differences (at the beginning and for the year) in the Retained earnings/accumulated losses account, within equity of the Company and its subsidiaries, joint ventures and associates with the US dollar as functional currency.
+The Group classifies and directly accumulates the translation differences (at the beginning and for the year) in the Retained earnings/accumulated losses account, within equity of the Group and its subsidiaries, joint ventures and associates with the US dollar as functional currency.

-The Company classifies and directly accumulates the results from applying the IAS 29 adjustment mechanism to initial retained earnings/accumulated losses measured at functional currency in the Retained earnings/accumulated losses account, while the rest are disclosed as a component segregated from equity and are accumulated under Other comprehensive income/(loss) until the venture abroad is disposed of, pursuant to IAS 21.
+The Group classifies and directly accumulates the results from applying the IAS 29 adjustment mechanism to initial retained earnings/accumulated losses measured at functional currency in the Retained earnings/accumulated losses account, while the rest are disclosed as a component segregated from equity and are accumulated under Other comprehensive income/(loss) until the venture abroad is disposed of, as provided for by IAS 21.